HIGHER EDUCATION (110 ILCS 27/) Dual Credit Quality Act.

 (8.5) The collaborative process and criteria by which

 a school district and a community college district shall work to ensure that individual students with disabilities have access to dual credit courses, provided that those students are able to meet the criteria for entry into a dual credit course.
 Through this process and criteria, the student shall have access to the supplementary aids and accommodations included in the student's individualized education program under Article 14 of the School Code or Section 504 plan under the federal Rehabilitation Act of 1973 while the student is accessing a dual credit course on a high school campus, in accordance with established practices at the high school for providing these services.
 A student who accesses a dual credit course on a community college campus shall have access to supplementary aids and accommodations provided in the partnership agreement, including access to the community college's disability services.
-A school district and community college district shall work together to provide seamless communication about the student's progress.
+A school district and community college district shall work together to provide seamless communication about the student's eligibility for disability services and dual credit course progress.

 (9) The community college district shall establish a